 - Wait and watch for a parent to tend the hatchling.

 - If the calls of the hatchling haven’t brought the parents back, place the hatchling into a box, loosely wrapped in a cloth and place in a warm, quiet area, and contact FAWNA.

 - Don’t keep checking the hatchling as the baby will beg each time for food and this will use up energy the baby needs to stay alive until help is found.

 Caring for Reptiles

 Do not handle snakes.
+Many West Australian snakes are venomous and a snake bite could be lethal.
 Call a professional to handle.

 Beware of teeth and claws.

 Do not hold the tail of skinks or smaller lizards as they may drop their tail.
 Bobtails and larger lizards can be held behind the head whilst supporting the rest of the body from above, not just at the neck.

 Place reptile in a box or cloth bag, eg. pillow case and put in a quiet dark place.
 Do not try to restrain the animal by tying legs or wrapping firmly.